-So, you’re either thinking about getting your FFL or you already have an FFL license and you’re curious about Responsible Persons (RPs).
+So, you’re either thinking about getting your FFL, or you already have an FFL license and are curious about Responsible Persons (RPs).

 We get it – there’s a lot of confusion about Responsible Persons on FFLs.
 We hear questions about RPs like:

 - How many RPs should my FFL have?

 - How do I add a Responsible Person?

 - What is the ATF definition of a Responsible Person?

 - How do I know if someone in my company is an RP?

 We’ll cover these questions in this Responsible Person Guide.
 Of course, the basics of setting up an FFL correctly are covered in our Get Your FFL course, and we dive into greater detail of ATF nuances in our ATF Compliance Course.

 Here’s the best summary we can give:

 What is a Responsible Person?
 A Responsible Person (RP) is someone who has the authority and power to direct firearm compliance decisions and operations for an FFL.